IO, the future of AI thanks to human neurons?

 Thanks to Sam Altman and all his (ex-)friends in the industry, artificial intelligence is slowly beginning to reveal its incredible potential.
 But if evolution is a dream, it still has more than one aspect to improve.
 Particularly in terms of its energy consumption.
 Unsurprisingly, when trying to artificially approximate the skills of a brain, it requires a nice amount of energy.
 If an AI one day manages to achieve the performance of a human brain, it would need the equivalent of a small nuclear power plant to run.
 For its part, our brain is satisfied with around twenty watts.

 For three years, FinalSpark, a Swiss company, decided to seriouslytackle the problem of this energy consumption particularly important.
-The company is interested in organoid intelligence (IO), an innovation that could well be the future of artificial intelligence (AI).
+The company is interested in organoid intelligence (IO), an innovation that might well be the future of artificial intelligence (AI).
 The basic idea is the same.
 IO, like AI, relies on a neural network.
 Via a long learning process, it should be able to interact effectively with ever more complex human requests.

 5.000